mmistakes/minimal-mistakes/_posts/2016-11-06-bayesian-introduction.md

 # Philosophical difference
-## How a Bayesian looks at data and how a frequentist looks at data

 **Bayesian:**  says the data are fixed, and any parameters (i.e. for height of people as an example, the reason that people of a population are a given height) are random.
 Best suited to (re)allocate the credibility of a statement.